10 Calcium Rich Food To Try If You Do Not Like Milk | Truweight

 Here are a few foods that are rich in calcium and can help you get your required calcium amount.

-Seeds can be your choice as they are rich in calcium.
-Poppy seeds, sesame seeds, chia seeds are some of the items with high calcium.
+You can opt for seeds as they are rich in calcium.
+Poppy seeds, sesame seeds, chia seeds are some of the seeds with high calcium.
 15g of sesame seeds has around 22 mg of calcium while 1 ounce of chia seeds has around 177 mg of calcium.

 Not only this, but they also provide protein and healthy fats.